ruby840124/webcam/README.md

-This project is about Webcam and video manipulation，then can press button for saving the video frame.
+This project is about Webcam and video manipulationthen can press button for saving the video frame.

 ## webcam page
 <br>